-Mike Wilson is Chief Investment Officer and Chair of the Global Investment Committee.
-He is also a member of the Morgan Stanley Retirement Plan Investment Committee and Morgan Stanley Wealth Management’s Management Committee.
-Mike began his career with the firm in 1989 as an investment banker.
-Between 1995 and 2012, he held numerous positions within Morgan Stanley’s Institutional Equity Division, including the Head of Content Distribution for North American Equities between 2009 and 2012.
-Mike holds a BBA from the University of Michigan and an MBA from the Kellogg Graduate School of Management at Northwestern University, both with honors.
+Mike Wilson is Chief U.S. Equity Strategist and Chief Investment Officer of Morgan Stanley Institutional Securities and Morgan Stanley Wealth Management.
+As CIO and Chair of the Global Investment Committee, Mike offers a unique perspective on markets to both institutional and wealth management clients, leveraging best-in-class research.
+He began his career with the firm in 1989 as an investment banker.
+Between 1995 and 2012, Mike held various positions within Morgan Stanley’s Institutional Equity Division, including the Head of Content Distribution for North American Equities.
+In 2012, he was appointed CIO of Wealth Management.
+Mike holds a BBA from the University of Michigan and an MBA from the Kellogg Graduate School of Management at Northwestern University.

 Coming to New York from the Midwest to work at Morgan Stanley was a massive change for me culturally.
 However, I moved a lot as a child and so change was very normal for me growing up.
 In fact, it seems ironic that I am still here 25 years later.
 I have stayed so long because the firm has allowed me—even asked me—to do many different things during my career.
 I’ve been an investment banker, a salesman, a trader, a strategist and a product manager.
-Now, I am the CIO for one of the largest wealth management firms in the world.
 In many ways, I’ve had six or seven very different careers while remaining at the same firm.

 I don’t think I could have enjoyed such a diverse and interesting experience at other firms.
 Morgan Stanley provides the responsibility and support necessary to grow as an individual.
 As a result, I have been able to evolve my skill set.
 I learned how to be a trader in a short period of time, and I’ve become a pretty good public speaker without any formal training.
 There truly is no better teacher in the world than hands-on experience.
 Morgan Stanley is willing to take risks with its talent and provide these new experiences.
 I think that is a very unique trait of Morgan Stanley that helps the firm, and the individuals within it, thrive.